Gunjan-2002/Terraform_AWS_Infra_Project-1/README.md

   }
 }
 ```
-You can refer this documentation for EC2 Instance.

-Terraform AWS EC2 Resource

-Next, we will create the Load Balancer itself.
+11] Next, we will create the Load Balancer itself.
 We will use an Application Load Balancer (ALB) in this example, which operates at the application layer (Layer 7) and provides advanced routing capabilities.

 aws_9_alb.tf